tscanlin/developers.optimizely.com/src/content/samples/targeting/3-experiment-certain-days.md

 ---
 template: inline
-title: Running An Experiment On Certain Days
+title: Days of the week
 anchor: experiment-certain-days
 js: |
   /*